More footholds emerge to help businesses benefit from the £1bn Golden Valley Development

 Two clinics from accountants Randall & Payne are due to take on Monday 23 February.
 First up, from 9am to 4.30pm, a free advice clinic with a Xero expert who can navigate you through the systems and try out the various tools so you can see for yourself if Xero would work better for your business.
 More here.

 And from 1pm to 4.30pm the Shurdington-based firm is inviting you to solve your business or personal finance conundrums at another of free advice clinic.
-Issues up for discussion include management succession, dealing with accounting tax regulation to managing payroll and VAT.
+Issues up for discussion include management succession, dealing with accounting tax regulation to manage payroll and VAT.
 More here.

 In more Randall & Payne-related news - book into a ‘meet the expert: Financial health check’ session with Shaun Pegler, a partner at Randall & Payne.
 He’s due to deliver special one-to-one sessions to help you help your business grow.
 The Growth Hub, The Alliston Centre, Stroud Road, Cirencester.
 More here.